msakrejda/attr_vault/README.md

 ### Keyring

-Keys are managed through a Keyring--a short JSON document containing information about your encryption keys.
+Keys are managed through a keyring--a short JSON document containing information about your encryption keys.
 The keyring must be a JSON array of objects with the fields `id`, `created_at`, and `value`.
 A keyring must have at least one key.